Multi way decisions

 Finally, we'll talk about nested conditions.
 Lots of situations have complicated flow charts, where you take some action and then check another condition as part of that action.

-statements can express almost any flowchart, but the syntax
+Nested if statements can express almost any flowchart, but the syntax

 sometimes trips people up!